goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Use a code linter to check the basic quality and detect anti-patterns early.
 Run it before any test and add it as a pre-commit git-hook to minimize the time needed to review and correct any issue.
 Also check [Section 3](#3-code-style-practices) on Code Style Practices

 **Otherwise:** You may let pass some anti-pattern and possible vulnerable code to your production environment.

 <br/><br/>

+## ![✔] 4.5 Ensure Node.js version is unified

+**TL;DR:** Use tools that encourage or enforce the same Node.js version across different environments and developers.
+Tools like [nvm](https://github.com/nvm-sh/nvm), and [Volta](https://volta.sh/) allow specifying the project's version in a file so each team member can run a single command to conform with the project's version.
+Optionally, this definition can be replicated to CI and the production runtime (e.g., copy the specified value to .Dockerfile build and to the CI Node.js definition)

+**Otherwise:** A developer might face or miss an error because she uses a different Node.js version than her teammates.
+Even worse - the production runtime might be different than the environment where tests were executed

+<br/><br/>